4-inch recessed lights are relatively concentrated and suitable for

 What to Expect with Four- and Six-Inch Recessed Lighting?

-Both the four-inch and six-inch designs offer some unique advantages for homes and businesses.
+Both the four-inch and six-inch designs offer some unique advantages for offices and businesses.
 And one can also install a combination of the two sizes for a stronger sense of design or symmetry.

 Here is a brief overview made by